-As described in Administrative Salary Schedule 1 & 2, administrative personnel are eligible for up to $1,800 per person, per contract year for professional development.
+As described in Administrative Salary Schedule 1, central administrative personnel are eligible for up to $1,800 per person, per contract year for professional development.
 Requests must be submitted and approved in advance by the immediate supervisor and the Human Resources Office for reimbursement.
 The contract year begins July 1st and ends June 30thth of each year.
 Requests must be submitted and paid for prior to August 31st of each year or funds will posted to the next schools year’s allocation.

 For approval and reimbursement, please attach all registrations and/or receipts to this application.
 If a purchase order has been utilized, please include a copy of the completed purchase order and with the appropriate PO number.